 As the sun descended towards the skyline, the colours in the sky started to burn red both above and below the horizon.
 Not only was the thin air, the high altitude and the absence of light pollution giving us an extraordinary spectacle, the mirror below was giving us a 2 for 1 special offer with the sunset lighting up the sky above and below the horizon.

-Once the fire in the sky had burnt out the darkness slowly enveloped and the temperature dropped.
-Thankfully we’d brought our warmest clothes, but after the euphoria of the double sunset, a certain sadness seemed to hang in the air.
+Once the fire in the sky had burnt out, the darkness slowly enveloped and the temperature dropped.
+Thankfully we’d brought our warmest clothes, but after the euphoria of the double sunset, a palatable sadness seemed to hang in the air.

 But not for long.

-Soon faint glints of light started to prick and poke their way through the darkening night sky.
+Soon faint glints of light started to prick and poke their way through the darkening curtain of the night sky.
 The faint lights grew louder and sharper and were followed by more and more faint lights around them.

 Over the next hour the sky itself became pure black and when you joined up the faint lights, you could finally see it: The milky way.

 It hung over us like a giant arch and over the course of the night moved from just over the horizon to directly above us.
 Had we stayed out the full night, it would have completed it journey across the skies and gone to bed under the far horizon.

 As testament to how beautiful it was, the temperature was probably well below zero but no one on the trip really noticed or cared.

 There are plenty of 2, 3 and 4-day trips out to the Bolivia Salt Flats available from Uyuni, but in one night we had seen and experienced everything we could have wanted from the salt flats, Bolivia and maybe even our entire trip to South America.